 Creating a group manager from VO member

 Members of VO can get the right to manage the group in VO and become group manager.
 A group manager can add or remove group members, create subgroups and assign them as managers.
 The manager doesn't have to be a member of VO.
-A number of managers is not limited.
+The number of managers is not limited.

-Administration of managers can be also done by clicking button Managers in the left menu in GUI.
+The administration of managers can be also done by clicking button Managers in the left menu in GUI.
 The new manager will be added by Add button and removed by Remove button.